 Treatment for uveitis can differ from person to person quite considerably and will also take into account the cause of your uveitis.

 Apart from certain types of uveitis caused by infection, steroid medication (corticosteroids) is the mainstay of treating uveitis.

 Injections are used for intermediate or posterior uveitis to deliver the steroid to the parts of the eye that are inflamed.
 Injections can be given around the eye or into the eye.
-Steroids can be injected into the eye either as a liquid or small implant to treat non-infectious uveitis.
+Steroids can be injected into the eye either as a liquid or as a small implant to treat non-infectious uveitis.
 Injections and implants are often used if only one eye requires treatment, but can be given to both eyes.

 Immunosuppressant medication may be recommended if uveitis doesn’t respond to other treatments or to allow the dose of steroids to be reduced if they are causing you significant side effects.

 If your uveitis is caused by an infection, the infection will need to be treated with antiviral or antibiotic tablets too.